rdiego89/phase-0-pac-3-what-is-a-test/README.md

 $ code .
 ```

-Open up `index.js` in your code editor.
+Open up `index.js` in your .
 You are going to see mostly familiar
 things:

 ```javascript